Heavyweight oddity Christopher Lovejoy has left everyone guessing whether he had the power to knock out WBC champion Tyson Fury in sparring.

 Lovejoy did want to state how powerful he was.
 He left more questions than answers on potentially and unfathomably getting the better of Fury.

-“I’m a really big guy with an (NFL) background.
+“I’m a huge guy with an (NFL) background.
 I can bench and squat 400lbs, I can dunk a basketball, and I can run fast.
 I’m very powerful.

 “I’m up there with the best.
 In sparring, whenever I touch someone, it changes the whole dynamic.
 As soon as I touch someone, they fall.